-Last updated on November 22nd, 2016
+Last updated on February 19th, 2021

-Pittsburgh has a new yogurt joint called “karmic yogurt,” based on the Pinkberry style of frozen yogurt—two flavors, plain and green tea, with tons of fresh toppings.
+Pittsburgh has a new yogurt joint based on the Pinkberry style of frozen yogurt—two flavors, plain and green tea, with tons of fresh toppings.

 There seem to be two schools of thought on recreating Pinkberry for home consumption—one version keeps things mostly yogurt, and the other mixes in additional acids to boost the flavor profile.

-The easier recipe, which was simply yogurt and sugar blended and frozen, was too thick and plainly sweet; it didn’t really replicate the tartness and granular texture that you get with a Pinkberry.
+The easier recipe, which was simply yogurt and sugar blended and frozen, was too thick and plainly sweet.
+It didn’t really replicate the tartness and granular texture that you get with a Pinkberry.

 And don’t be afraid of the corn syrup mixture.
 It does sweeten and mellow the flavor, but the buttermilk/lemon combo keeps that tangy freshness right at the forefront.

 - 1/2 cup granulated sugar

 - 1/2 cup light corn syrup